Driving on Prescribed Medications: It’s More Dangerous Than You Think

 Recently my practice, Patterson Weaver Law, LLC has seen an increase in calls from potential clients charged with Driving Under the Influence of prescribed medications.
-Apparently several local police agencies, including the Colorado Springs Police Department, the El Paso County Sheriff’s Office, the Douglas County Sheriff’s Office, the Colorado State Patrol, the Teller County Sheriff’s Office, and all of the Pueblo County law enforcement agencies are starting to crack down on what they perceive as a problem with driver’s driving while on prescription medications.
+Apparently several local police agencies, including the Colorado Springs Police Department, the El Paso County Sheriff’s Office, the Colorado State Patrol, the Teller County Sheriff’s Office, and all of the Pueblo County law enforcement agencies are starting to crack down on what they perceive as a problem with driver’s driving while on prescription medications.

 Most of these cases involve a person pulled over for a common traffic offense that, upon questioning from an officer, admits to taking prescription medications according to their doctor’s prescription.
 Invariably, the person expresses shock to me that taking medications prescribed by their doctor could result in being charged with a DUI.
 After all, if a doctor prescribed it, how can taking it and driving be illegal?
 Unfortunately, as a DUI lawyer, we see these types of cases entirely too often.